Daniel100262/village-api-springdata/README.md

-# DevInHouse Village API (with Spring Data, Hibernate, RabbitMQ, JUnit and Mockito)
+# DevInHouse Village API (Refactored)

-This is an API for registering and consulting the residents of a village, as well as generating a financial report, using Spring Boot, Spring Core, Spring Security and Spring Data.
+This is an API for registering and consulting the residents of a village, as well as generating a financial report, using Spring Boot, Spring Core, Spring Security and Spring Data, now refactored to work with Spring Data, Hibernate, RabbitMQ, JUnit and Mockito

 ## 🚀 Running the application